Redmond Hunt Blog

 Trail camera settings can be confusing.
 What are the different modes and when should they be used?
 Here are 10 exciting trail camera features to know about.

 In this post, Andrea Rothove—avid hunter, outdoor enthusiast, and hunting instructor—talks about common trail camera settings.
 Andrea is the founder of Huntress View, a hunting website and blog that helps women learn about hunting and the outdoors from other women.
 She also works for Browning Trail Cameras.
-Here Andrea shares expertise about exciting trail cam features on most cameras and what situations to use them.
+Here Andrea shares tips about the best trail camera settings on most cameras and what situations to use them.

 Trail camera technology has greatly improved over the years and there are more settings and features than ever before, often packed into just one trail camera!
 Burst Mode, Timelapse Mode, videos with sound, adjustable trigger speed, and more.
 But what does it all mean and what are the best scenarios for using these different modes?
-Below, I’ll share ten of the most common features that most trail cameras have and expand on some of the more advanced features, as well as explain different situations that each of the settings are best used for.
+Below, I’ll share ten of the most common trail camera features, expand on some of the more advanced features, and give tips on unique situations each of the settings are best used for.

 1. Photo Mode

-This is the most common and most basic setting that all trail cameras have.
+This is the most common and basic setting that all game cameras have.
 This mode will take still images of animals during both day and night when triggered by movement in front of the camera.

 Scenario: This is great for any type of trail camera use, whether you’re using it for hunting purposes, surveillance, or just leisure.